-Retired civic activist Steve Glassman and developer and former vice mayor/city commissioner Tim Smith took to the podium following the mayoral candidates.
+Retired civic activist Steve Glassman and former vice mayor/city commissioner Tim Smith took to the podium following the mayoral candidates.

 The two debated over who had the best record and vision when it came to development in Fort Lauderdale.
 Glassman has served on a number of Broward County boards and groups and also on the city’s planning and zoning board for six years.